satwikkansal/python_blockchain_app/report.md

 <center> <figure> <img src="asymptotes.jpg" width="500"/> <figcaption> Figure 9: throughput of the system with its asymptotes  </figcaption> </figure> </center>

-As expected, with a number of customers greater than 2, the throughput grows slowly until it reachs the stable value near to 0.042, similar to the value of the asymptote given by the bottleneck law
+As expected, with a number of customers greater than 2, the throughput grows slowly until it reaches the stable value near to 0.042, similar to the value of the asymptote given by the bottleneck law

 $$